abueldahab/feed-radio/README.md

 # feed-radio

 _**Note**: This largely incomplete project was built for my own consumption.
-While it strives for best-practices-level code and UI, it remains humbly far from authoritative in those respects._
+While it strives for best-practices-level code and UI, it remains humbly far from authoritative in those respects.
+The design has plenty of room for improvement as well._

 **feed-radio** is a single-page interface for streaming aggregated audio and video content found in RSS feeds.
 See a demo <a href="http://6feetofsnow.com" target="_blank">here</a> that uses RSS feeds from a handful of music blogs.